Spectral-inspired Operator Learning with Limited Data and Unknown Physics

 \subsection{Hyperparameter Sensitivity Analysis}

-Table~\ref{tab:model_prama} reports the sensitivity of SINO to two key hyperparameters: the channel size ($C \in \{64, 32, 16\}$) and the embedding dimension of $\psi(\mathbf{k})$ in the Freq2Vec module ($K \in \{8, 6, 4\}$).
-As expected, reducing either the number of channels or the embedding dimension degrades accuracy.
-For example, with $K=8$, the relative $\ell_2$ error increases from $0.0109$ at $C=64$ to $0.0593$ at $C=16$, while reducing $K$ from 8 to 4 also significantly worsens performance.
-Nevertheless, across all tested settings, SINO maintains errors within a reasonable range, demonstrating robustness to hyperparameter choices.
+Table~\ref{tab:sino_ns_hparam_e4} reports the sensitivity of SINO to two key hyperparameters on NSE (E4): the channel size ($C \in \{64, 32\}$) and the embedding dimension $K$ of $\psi(\mathbf{k})$ in the Freq2Vec module ($K \in \{12, 8, 6\}$).
+Overall, SINO remains stable across a reasonable range of settings, with validation relative $\ell_2$ errors between 0.0049 and 0.0175.
+The best result is achieved at $(K=6, C=64)$ with an error of \textbf{0.0049}.
+This indicates that SINO is not overly sensitive to moderate hyperparameter changes.